emiraleph/TwitchAdUBlockOrigin/README.md

 Once these steps are completed, the ad blocker for Twitch will be installed in your browser and ready to use.

+If you want to disable the script, you can set the `userResourcesLocation` rule back to `unset` and optionally remove the `twitch.tv##+js(twitch-videoad)` parameter from the "My Filters" section.
+And save the changes in both sections.

+#
 # ESPAÑOL
 # Bloqueador de Anuncios Local para Twitch